berislavlopac/momoa/CONTRIBUTE.md

 ## Development Environment

-[Poetry](https://python-poetry.org) is used for dependency and package management.
+[PDM](https://pdm.fming.dev) is used for dependency and package management.
 The steps for setting up the development environment:

-1. Install Poetry: either [globally](https://python-poetry.org/docs/#installation), or in a Python virtual environment (using `pip install poetry`).
+1. Install PDM: either [globally](https://pdm.fming.dev/latest/#recommended-installation-method), or in a Python virtual environment (using `pip install pdm`).

-3. Install the project (if outside a virtual environment, Poetry will create one):
+2. Install the project (if outside a virtual environment, PDM will [create one](https://pdm.fming.dev/latest/usage/venv/#virtualenv-auto-creation)):

-        $ poetry install
+        $ pdm install -d

 ### Code Validation